baranswn/first-web-site/README.md

 # first-web-site
-making web site just using html and css
+making web site with just using html and css